 - Pop-up form field labels.
 Test different fonts and placements—inline, above the field, or on the left?
 Make sure they’re correctly aligned after each time you move them, as a messy or cluttered-looking form discourages visitors from signing up.

 - Call to action copy.
 Don’t stick with the default “Submit” button copy.
-Test some more specific copy options like “Get Your Free Report”, “Download Now” or “Sign Me Up”.
+Test some more specific copy options like “Get Your Free Report,” “Download Now” or “Sign Me Up.”

 Most testers have found that 60 seconds into a website visit is about the right amount of delay to optimize conversions against bounce rate, but the optimum timing varies from site to site, so test your own pop-up with different timings to see what works best for you.
+You can also set your pop-ups to display to visitors based on behavior.
+For example, only show a pop-up to encourage visitors to sign-up for your blog after they’ve visited a minimum of two articles.

 And for the love of all that’s holy in user experience, set your pop-ups so that visitors you’ve already converted never see that pop-up again!